Yes you can do it, but it takes some work on your part and a little credit bureau ignorance helps too.

 Often times, these creditors simply don’t have the manpower to verify the information to the Credit Bureaus, so if the sheer volume of credit disputes is so high, as it often is, then a consumer may luck out and not face any verification challenges from the original creditor.
 Results = foreclosure deleted.

 Using the Court system is also a new strategy many consumers are beginning to utilize.
 Filing a lawsuit in State or Federal Court is a tactic employed in getting Credit Bureaus to properly report or simply remove the damaging language on the credit file.
 Often times if a consumer is diligent in their quest, a credit bureau will just remove the language to get rid of the nussance.
-Consumers can file their own lawsuits without the help of an attorney, this is called being a Pro Se litigant, but requires a lot of homework and knowledge of local rules of the Civil Courts.
+Consumers can file their own lawsuits without the help of a Portland immigration attorney, this is called being a Pro Se litigant, but requires a lot of homework and knowledge of local rules of the Civil Courts.

 Recap of removing a Foreclosure/Short Sale from a Credit Report: